pchen66/panolens.js/README.md

 <script src="js/three.min.js"></script>
 <script src="js/panolens.min.js"></script>
 ```
 This code creates a 360 image panorama.
 The first panorama added to the viewer will be the entry point.
-To link panoramas, simply use `panorama.link( other_panorama )` to connect the two.
+To link panoramas, simply use `panorama.link( other_panorama, new THREE.Vector3( X, Y, Z ) )` to connect the two.
 See [examples](http://pchen66.github.io/Panolens/) and [documentation](http://pchen66.github.io/Panolens/docs/index.html) for more details.

 ```html
 <script>